Help Center/ Elastic Load Balance/ FAQs/ Health Checks/ How Do I Troubleshoot an Unhealthy Backend Server of a Dedicated Load Balancer?

 To check the health of backend servers, dedicated load balancers use the IP addresses in the backend subnet to send heartbeat requests to the backend servers.
 For details about how a health check works, see Health Check.

-• If health checks are disabled, the load balancer will consider the backend servers healthy by default and still route requests to it.
+• If health checks are disabled, the load balancer will consider the backend servers healthy by default and route requests to them.

 Troubleshooting